CarolinaSantana/coreos-vagrant/README.md

     sudo apt install nfs-kernel-server

-Finally, you have to execute this to reload the machine, provision it with the script and access to the machine:
+Finally, you have to execute this to up the machine, provision it with the script and access to the machine.
+Vagrantfile has been configured to uses the VirtualBox or VMware version of *user-data*.

-    ./coreos-deploy.sh
+Using Virtualbox.
+Remember that the default provider is VirtualBox and *vagrant up* is enough:

+    vagrant up --provider=virtualbox

+Using VMware.
+Choose the one you are going to work with:

+Option 1:
+    vagrant up --provider=vmware_fusion

+Option 2:
+    vagrant up --provider=vmware_workstation

 ## Automatic deploy